-The project is located within the "TOD Core" Character Zone of the Smithfield TOD District.
+The project is located within the "TOD Core" character zone of the Smithfield TOD district.
 The proposed special development plan is intended to authorize the use of the property as a surface parking lot.
-Under the TOD standards, the use of a property as a surface parking lot requires specific approval as part of a special development plan.
+Under the TOD standards, the use of property as a surface parking lot requires specific approval as part of a special development plan.

 The Smithfield TEXRail station platform is being constructed just east of Smithfield Road.
-The park-and-ride lot and associated drop-off lanes for the station will be constructed on the south side of the tracks.
+The parking lot for the station will be constructed on the south side of the tracks.
 The lot provides 550 parking spaces for vehicles and a separate drive and turnaround for future bus service.

-Access to the parking lot is provided from Smithfield Road and a new street section of Cardinal Lane that is planned to serve as another connection from Smithfield Road to Davis Boulevard between Main Street and Mid-Cities Boulevard.
+Access to the parking lot is provided from Smithfield Road and a new street section of Cardinal Lane, which is planned to serve as another connection from Smithfield Road to Davis Boulevard between Main Street and Mid-Cities Boulevard.
 The Cardinal Lane section will be constructed to provide access to the parking lot for drivers and buses.
 A copy of the site plan, landscape plan, and signage plan for the parking lot is attached.